Note

 - Learn more about simulating test datasets for evaluation

-- View your evaluation results in Azure AI project
+- View your evaluation results in an Azure AI project

-- Get started building a chat app using the Azure AI Foundry SDK
+- Get started building a chat app by using the Azure AI Foundry SDK

 - Get started with evaluation samples